mcfnord/cem/src/ref/gal-nov14.md

     every time I was obviously doing healthy things with Chloe which they (especially Darin) didn’t seem to see.

--   Darin claimed both Emily and Chloe were experiencing abuse, and he worked two blocks away from our apartment on Tacoma Avenue, yet he rarely visited for months.
+-   Darin claimed vocally and repeatedly both Emily and Chloe were experiencing abuse.
+He worked two blocks away from our apartment on Tacoma Avenue, yet he rarely visited.

 -   Darin says severely critical things in meetings that he does not say in private, one-on-one, conversations.
-Many times he had a cheerful conversation with me one-on-one, and the next day (or hour) severely criticized and accused me in a meeting of authorities.
-He never discussed his serious allegations against me with me, perhaps because he knew they were fabrications.
+Many times he had a cheerful conversation with me one-on-one, and shortly afterward he would severely criticize and accuse me in a meeting of authorities.
+He never discussed his serious allegations with me.
+In fact he carried on with me privately as if we were friends.

 -   Once I made him laugh.
-It was after he made the far-reaching allegations at the second adoption meeting.
-He asserted that I don’t sleep with Emily, in her bed.
+It was after he made the far-reaching allegations at the second adoption meeting, where he asserted that I don’t sleep with Emily, in her bed.
 Soon thereafter he was at my house, and I explained where I sleep, “contrary to popular myth.”
     This made him laugh, I believe because he knew his claim was a fabrication.

 -   Darin is charismatic and can read people.

--   Darin never used the call box.
+-   Darin never used the apartment call box.
 He always snuck into the building and arrived at the apartment door.
 He rarely called ahead, and never called me, even though I was Emily’s care giver.

 -   When Emily relocated, Darin prepared a POLST (Physician Orders for Life-Sustaining Treatment) form that specified no resuscitation